Hoddesdon: Early history

 In 1683 there was an alleged Whig conspiracy to assassinate or mount an insurrection against Charles II of England because of his pro-Roman Catholic policies.
 This plot was known as the Rye House Plot, named from Rye House at Hoddesdon, near which ran a narrow road where Charles was supposed to be killed as he travelled from a horse meeting at Newmarket.
 By chance, according to the official narrative, the king's unexpectedly early departure in March foiled the plot.
 Ten weeks later, on 1 June, an informer's allegations prompted a government investigation.

 The subsequent history of Rye House has been considerably less dramatic.
 In 1870 the current owner, William Henry Teale, opened a pleasure garden, displaying the Great Bed of Ware, which he had recently acquired.
 It was such a popular destination for excursions from London that an extra station was built on the Liverpool Street to Hertford East line to serve it.

 By the early 20th century, however, the tourist trade had fallen off, and Rye House was demolished, apart from the Gatehouse; the Great Bed was moved to the Victoria & Albert Museum.

-Rye House Gatehouse still stands today, and is now a Grade 1 listed building, with high-quality diaper brickwork and a "barley sugar twist" chimney.
+Rye House Gatehouse still stands today, and is now a Grade 1 listed building.
 It is open to the public at weekends and bank holidays during the summer, featuring displays about the Plot and the early history of brick-building.
 The rest of the grass-covered site has the floor-plan of the house marked out.

 A new chapel of ease, dedicated to St Paul, was built in 1732.
 This was subsequently enlarged, and in 1844 become the parish church when Hoddesdon was created a separate ecclesiastical parish.
 Previously the town had been divided between the two parishes of Broxbourne and Great Amwell.
 The boundary between the two parishes ran through an archway in the town's High Street.
 When this building was demolished in the 1960s, a specially inscribed stone was set into the pavement marking the historic boundary.
-In place of St Katharine's Chapel a new clock house was built.

 Brewing was first established in the town in about 1700.
 In 1803, William Christie established a brewery in the town, and it became a major employer and one of the largest breweries in England.
 The brewery continued in operation until 1928.
-Most of the brewery buildings was demolished in 1930, although part was converted into a cinema itself since demolished.
+Most of the brewery buildings were demolished in 1930, although part was converted into a cinema itself since demolished.
 Some remnants of the establishment remain in Brewery Road.